 Students taking the PhD with Integrated Study in Atmospheric Sciences and Air Pollution take 120 credits of modules, selected from a wide range including:

 - Research Methods (10 credits; core module)

-- Causes & Effects of Air Pollution (20 credits)
+- Causes and Effects of Air Pollution (20 credits)

 - Physical Climataology and Climate Change (10 credits)